 Kelly Family Honored for Cancer Advocacy at 25th Anniversary All Star Night, Roswell Park’s Signature Gala

-BUFFALO, N.Y. — The Kelly family — Jim, Jill, Erin and Camryn — was honored Saturday for their incredible cancer awareness and advocacy efforts at the 25th anniversary All Star Night, Roswell Park Cancer Institute’s signature black-tie gala.
+BUFFALO, N.Y. — The Kelly family — Jim, Jill, Erin and Camryn — was honored Saturday for their incredible cancer awareness and advocacy efforts at the 25th anniversary All Star Night, Roswell Park Comprehensive Cancer Center’s signature black-tie gala.

 Jim Kelly, former Buffalo Bill and Hall of Fame quarterback, was diagnosed with oral cancer in 2013.
 Since then, he and his family have openly shared their battle through national media interviews and social media, helping to spread cancer awareness and inspire countless patients and their families to be “Kelly Tough.”

 “The Katherine Anne Gioia Inspiration Award is named in honor of my daughter, who bravely fought cancer when she was just 4 years old.
 During her battle, we learned the importance of facing cancer together as a family, and that is exactly what the Kellys have done.
 They have supported each other through every challenge, and by sharing their story, they’ve inspired others to do the same,” said Anne Gioia, Co-founder of the Roswell Park Alliance Foundation, which raises funds for Roswell Park.
 “The Kellys had a guiding motto throughout their journey: ‘make a difference today for someone who is fighting tomorrow,’ and that is truly what this award is all about.”